ulsdevteam/islandora_jobs_monitor/README.md

 This module should be installed on each of the gearman worker servers as well as the gearman master server and part of the code can also be installed on the Fedora server in order to send the health values back to the underlying database.

-Since this module only works with gearman (and the islandora_jobs module), but **not all servers** in the stack have that module installed, the dependency on that module is not enforced.
+Since this module only works with gearman: http://gearman.org/getting-started/ and the islandora_job module: https://github.com/discoverygarden/islandora_job, but **not all servers** in the stack have that module installed, the dependency on that module is not enforced.

+Another dependency for the gearman master server is the **ip login** module: https://www.drupal.org/project/ip_login.
+Because this module is not needed for any of the servers other than the gearman master server, this is not a module dependency.

 ## Configuration
 The configuration is slightly complex and is made up of three primary pieces.